gliese-sketch/react-counter/README.md

 ## Features

-- Uses React Hooks for state management
+- Uses `useState` for state management
 - Displays the current count
 - Allows incrementing and decrementing the count
 - Supports dangerous mode